 The Mercer cost of living results for 2015 have been released today; but what do cost of living survey’s really mean for expat families?
 Let’s explore…

-As I pointed out in my last cost of living article in November, it is extremely important to read between the lines when reviewing cost of living surveys and what it means to you when evaluating an expat posting offer, especially when family is involved.
+As I pointed out in my last cost of living article in November, it is extremely important to read between the lines when reviewing cost of living surveys and what it means to you when evaluating an expat posting offer, especially when a family is involved.

 The Mercer survey compares prices across a basket of goods, indexed back to the USD and New York used as the baseline city.
 Included in their basket is housing, transport, food, education and entertainment.
-Compared to other cost of living monitoring services such as those provided by the Economic Intelligence Unit and ECA International, I believe the Mercer basket to be the most all-encompassing, but a big component which can be a little distorting, is housing.
-Housing is frequently treated separately to an expats salary and reward package due to the fact it is either provided for you, or paid as a separate allowance.
+Compared to another cost of living monitoring services such as those provided by the Economic Intelligence Unit and ECA International, I believe the Mercer basket to be the most all-encompassing, but a big component which can be a little distorting is housing.
+Housing is frequently treated separately to an expats salary and reward package due to the fact it is either provided for you or paid as a separate allowance.

 Ultimately, these surveys are designed to assist employers and employees negotiate sensible salary packages and should form but one element of the overall decision to move.
 Consider not just what costs need to be covered, but quality of living and the opportunities the job and the city themselves presents to you and your family.

 - Will there be schooling options available, at both primary and secondary level suitable to my children’s needs?